Key takeaways:

 The CPM offers many benefits that can significantly enhance the effectiveness of project management.

 In summary, CPM is an indispensable tool in project management.
-It gives you enhanced planning, risk mitigation, resource management, and team collaboration capabilities.
+It enhances planning, risk mitigation, resource management, and team collaboration.

 Step 1: Identify all tasks required to complete the project